lxxxl123/mjt-maven/note/FW.md

     - (adj.) sth is falling down ; like a person is collapsed
         - (p.) she is collapsed on the ground

+## college
+- college/ko'li'dʒ/:
+  - (n.) a place where you can learn and get a degree
+- colleague/ko'li'g/
+  - one of a group of people who work together

 ## compelling
 - compelling:
   - (adj.) persuasive / if a reason is compelling , it make you believe it or accept it because it's strong
     - (p.) compelling evidence
   - (adj.) attractive

+## comply
+- comply
+- compliance/kem'plai'ens/:
+  - (n.) the act of following the rules or regulations
+  - (p.) compliance with law
+  - (p.) compliance with rules / regulations

 ## conceive